AndrusAsumets/supershy-client/README.md

 ### Features
 * Creates a SSH tunnel proxy using VPS provider(s) you define.
-* Periodically changes VPS nodes and thus your exit IP.
+* Periodically changes VPS nodes and thus your exit IPs.
-* Includes a killswitch toggle, hence only connections made towards proxy will succeed (Config -> CONNECTION_KILLSWITCH -> Enabled).
+* Includes a connection killswitch toggle.
+If enabled, allows for only connections made through the proxy to succeed.
+(Actions -> CONNECTION_KILLSWITCH -> Enabled).
-* Allows for routing all your system-wide TCP traffic towards proxy using tun2proxy.
-Has to be first checked from the UI (Config -> PROXY_SYSTEM_WIDE -> Enabled).
-It appears to be leaking DNS requests, so use it together with the killswitch.
+* Proxies all your system-wide TCP traffic.
+Uses tun2proxy under the hood, which apparently appears to be leaking DNS and IPv6 requests, so use it together with the killswitch.
+(Actions -> PROXY_SYSTEM_WIDE -> Enabled).
 * Runs as a daemon process in background, keeps Supershy running even after reboot.
 * All application's own requests (i.e, towards VPS providers and CloudFlare) will be redirected through SSH tunnels made by the application itself.